claytonjwong/emotional-intelligence/README.md

 # Emotional Intelligence: Cultivating Immensely Human Interactions

 "Experts" (think they) know; wise experts want to learn.
-Wisdom is about humble curiousity and learning.
+Wisdom is about humble curiosity and learning.

 ---